Power Price Forecasting: Start With the Weather

 Tor Reier’s team combines weather data, digital technology, and deep industry knowledge accumulated over five decades to provide analytics and weather models for companies such as Statkraft.

-In the app that Tor Reirer’s team is building, the weather fundamentals are a major element.
+In the Volue Insight platform, the weather fundamentals are a major element.

-“We start with the raw data from the National Weather Service in Redding and create our own forecast.”
+“We start with the raw data from the National Weather Service in Redding and create our own forecast,” says Tor Reier Lilleholt.

-As a next step, the app transforms the weather forecast into energy.
+As a next step, the weather forecast is transformed into energy.

 “We tell the client that, for example, 1mm of rain in Kitzbühel in the Alps will give them a certain amount of energy.
 We transform the temperatures into consumption, and the meter per second wind speed into the production of wind.”